bcgov/tfrs/client/README.md

 ## Status

 This project is in development.
 To see the status of feature development please refer to the features page on the project [wiki](https://github.com/bcgov/tfrs/wiki/features)

-## Devolpment
+## Development

 ~~~
 npm install